 Year Ended

-December 31, 2011 December 31, 2012 December 31, 2013
+December 31, December 31, 2011 December 31, 2012 ember 31, 2013

 Cost of revenue \$ 270 \$ 78 \$ 87

 Sales and marketing 309 1,039 1,105

 Technology and development 858 828 1,645

 General and administrative 831 1,099 3,515

 Total \$ 2,268 \$ 3,044 \$ 6,352

 - (2) The holders of our convertible preferred stock are entitled to cumulative dividends prior and in preference to common stock.
 Because the holders of our convertible preferred stock are entitled to participate in dividends, net loss attributable to common stockholders is equal to net loss adjusted for cumulative preferred stock dividends for the period.
-Immediately upon the closing of this offering, each outstanding share of convertible preferred stock will be automatically converted into one-half of a share of our common stock and these holders will not be entitled to the cumulative dividends.
-See Note 11 to our consolidated financial statements for a description of our convertible preferred stock. - (3) See Note 2 to our consolidated financial statements for a description of the method used to compute basic and diluted net loss per share attributable to common stockholders and pro forma basic and diluted net loss per share attributable to common stockholders. - (4) All share, per-share and related information have been retroactively adjusted, where applicable, to reflect the impact of a 1-for-2 reverse stock split, including an adjustment to the preferred stock conversion ratio, which was effected on March 18, 2014.
+Immediately upon the closing of this offering, all outstanding shares of convertible preferred stock will be automatically converted into shares of common stock on a 1:1 basis and these holders will not be entitled to the cumulative dividends.
+See Note 11 to our consolidated financial statements for a description of our convertible preferred stock. - (3) See Note 2 to our consolidated financial statements for a description of the method used to compute basic and diluted net loss per share attributable to common stockholders and pro forma basic and diluted net loss per share attributable to common stockholders.